 Haworthia angustifolia var. baylissii, also known as Haworthia baylissii, is a small succulent that forms rosettes of yellowish-green to dark green leaves that become purple or brown in full sun.
-The rosettes grow up to 3 inches (7.5 cm) in diameter, slowly offsetting to form small clumps.
-Leaves are erect to recurved, up to 1.6 inches (4 cm) long, up to 0.2 inches (0.5 cm) wide.
+The rosettes grow up to 3 inches (7.5 cm) in diameter, slowly producing offsets to form small clumps.
+Leaves are erect to recurved, up to 1.6 inches (4 cm) long, and up to 0.2 inches (0.5 cm) wide.
 They have numerous longitudinal whitish spots and irregularly spaced transparent marginal teeth.
-This variety has broader leaves than the normal form of Haworthia angustifolia.
+This variety has broader leaves than Haworthia angustifolia var. angustifolia.
 Flowers are white with reddish-brown or yellow-green central vein on the tepals and appear in spring on slender, usually unbranched, up to 16 inches (15 cm) tall inflorescence.

 The varietal epithet "baylissii" honors Roy Douglas Abbot Bayliss (1909-1994), a collector for the Botanical Research Institute in Pretoria, South Africa.